 Missouri National Guard State Tuition Assistance Fact Sheet

 Learn more about the about the Missouri National Guard State Tuition Assistance Program

 Missouri Returning Heroes Act: The Missouri Returning Heroes Education Act requires Missouri public postsecondary educational institutions to only charge combat Veterans $50 per credit hour for undergraduate degrees and 30% of the cost of tuition and fees for graduate students.

 Who is eligible for the Missouri Returning Heroes Act?
 To be eligible for assistance Veterans must meet the following requirements:

-Veteran must have served on active duty in the U.S. Armed Forces in an area designated as a combat zone after September 11, 2001, for at least 30 days
+Served on active duty in the U.S. Armed Forces in an area designated as a combat zone after September 11, 2001, for at least 30 days

 Received an honorable discharge

-Enrolled in an undergraduate degree-seeking program.
+Enrolled in an undergraduate or graduate degree-seeking program